LadyKerr/gh-copilot-talk/renderatl/slides.md

 ---
-layout: intro
+layout: center
 transition: fade-out
 ---

-# What we'll cover:
+# We'll answer the following questions:

 - What is an LLM?
-- How do LLMs Work?
+- How were LLMs trained?
+- How did we get here?
 - Key Terms to know
-- Building with LLMs?
-- The Langchain effect
-- Live Demo
+- Demo with LangChain
 - Resources to learn more
 - Q&A